How can I help you?

 <style>

 The Accordion component can be rendered based on the given HTML element using <ejs-accordion>.
-You need to follow the below structure of HTML elements to render the Accordion inside the <ejs-accordion> tag.
+Follow the structure below to render the Accordion inside the <ejs-accordion> tag:

 <ejs-accordion> --> Root Accordion Element